Back to School Sale: $100 OFF Sitewide Shop now

 Lack of sleep has been shown to decrease skin hydration, firmness, and elasticity [7], negative changes that are more evident in the eyelids due to thinner skin.

 What’s recommended?
-Having good quality sleep for 7-9 hours each night is key to reducing and preventing eye bags.
-Elevate your head while sleeping to further improve circulation and prevent the accumulation of fluids in the eye area.
+Good quality sleep for 7-9 hours each night is key to reducing and preventing eye bags.
+Elevating your head while sleeping further improves circulation and prevents fluid accumulation in the eye area.

 How To Prevent Eye Bags?